 - Choosing a hosting provider.
-You can either run your own site through Wordpress or choose a platform like Shopify which automates the process.
+You can either run your own site through Wordpress and some great marketplace themes or choose a platform like Shopify which automates the process.

 - Coming up with a brand concept.
 When it comes to branding a logo is important as are key colours, but try to think beyond this and more into customer experience.
 What do you want your target audience to associate your brand with?